demipoet/quilibrium-guide-github/README.md

 ```
 GOEXPERIMENT=arenas  go  run  ./...  -import-priv-key  `cat /root/voucher.hex`
 ```
 Take note of your Peer ID.
+The Peer ID may act as your `Q Wallet` later on.<br />
 It will be one of the last lines in the response, starts with 'Qm' with a label Peer ID.

 ## VII.
 Configure your Node Network Firewall
 [Return to top](#beginners-guide---how-to-setup-a-quilibrium-ceremonyclient-node)<br /><br />